 Find the latest price on:

-If you’re keen to get your little ‘uns whittling away with you, then the Morakniv Wood Junior is an ideal first knife.
-With a 3 inch blade and a small oiled Birchwood handle, the knife is a more compact version of the Mora 106.
-But what makes the Junior such a good option for young whittlers or those less confident handling sharp things, is the finger protection guard at the base of the blade.
+If you’re keen to get your little ‘uns whittling away with you, then the Morakniv Scout 39 Children’s Knife is an ideal first knife.
+With a 3.4 inch blade and a small barrel-shaped stained or oiled Scandinavian birch oiled birch wood handle, the knife is a compact option for little hands.
+But what makes the Scout such a good option for young whittlers or those less confident handling sharp things, is the double finger protection guard at the base of the blade.

-The Junior is by no means a lesser knife than its more mature cousins and shouldn’t be handled with any less caution – this is a very sharp knife that cuts through wood with the same strength and precision as any of the other whittling knives in this review.
+The Scout is by no means a lesser knife than its more mature cousins and shouldn’t be handled with any less caution; this is a very sharp knife that cuts through wood with the same strength and precision as any of the other whittling knives out there.
 And it goes without saying that budding whittlers will still need supervision when using this knife.